Volunteer in Ethiopia with IKPVA – Cheap Volunteer Programs in Ethiopia!

 Fluency in English is required in all the projects.

-Volunteers have the competent support and advice from the local team and project leaders.
+Volunteers in Ethiopia can count on the competent support and advice from the local team and project leaders.

 There will always be a member of the local team or from the project working with you at the projects.